Exploiting the Potential of Seq2Seq Models as Robust Few-Shot Learners: Exploring prompting strategies for seq2seq models in in-context learning

 We argue that, even when performing downstream tasks, it is crucial to design the prompt to resemble the pretraining scheme to achieve optimal performance.
-As depicted in Figure~\ref{fig: aligned-prompt}, we conduct experiments by incorporating a sentinel token and a mode tag into the vanilla prompt format.
+For instance, T5 manipulates inputs by masking consecutive tokens of the original text with a single sentinel token and then generates the target sequence by conditioning on that sentinel token.
+Thus, unlike decoder-only models that simply list examples as inputs, it is a more natural setting to prepend a sentinel token to the target for in-context learning using T5.
+As depicted in Figure~\ref{fig: pretrain-align-is-important}-(b), we conduct experiments by incorporating a sentinel token and a mode tag into the vanilla prompt format.
+Since the mode tag is exclusively used in UL2, it is not applied to the remaining models.
 We assess the performance on the SuperGLUE datasets with various number of few-shot examples.
 In accordance with the pretraining methodologies of the models, we position the sentinel token at the end of the input and the model tag at the beginning.
 The results are presented in Table~\ref{tab: optimal-prompt}.
 Following the pretraining objective yields a maximum performance gain of up to +13\%p.
-Since the mode tag is exclusively used in UL2, it is not applied to the remaining models.
 As expected, aligning with the pretraining objective produces the most favorable results, with a significant discrepancy in scores.
-It is noteworthy that even T5-LM~\cite{t5-lm} and T0~\cite{t0}, which are trained without using the sentinel token during subsequent training, demonstrate the positive impact of adding the sentinel token to the prompt.
+It is noteworthy that even T5-LM~\citep{t5-lm} and T0~\citep{t0}, which have subsequent training phase without using sentinel token, demonstrate the positive impact of adding the sentinel token to the prompt.
 Throughout the following sections, we employ the optimal objective-aligned prompting strategies that we identified in this section, as the default configuration in all experiments.